JhoselinRam/scigrapher/README.md

       * A number representing the amount of ticks in the axis.
 The ticks will be equally spaced and will contain the start and end of the axis.
       * An array of numbers representing the location of the ticks to be displayed.
     * `minSpacing`: If the `ticks` property is set to `"auto"` controls the minimum space in pixels that the ticks can have between them, otherwise it has no effect.
-* `callback` is a callback function that is run after the properties of the axis ticks are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the properties of the axis ticks are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The color can be in the format "#rrggbb" or be any of the standard color names.